 - Decisions are announced by the first week of April.

 Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant’s request for admission.

-Submit the following materials in a single packet along with the application fee.
+Submit the following materials to the Graduate School.
 Failure to submit all required materials will delay the evaluation and screening of your application:

 - Completed Online Application